Wedding Rings: Don’t Lose Yours

-The charity asked for wedding rings to be donated.
+The charity asked for mens rings to be donated.
 They told the local press: “It’s a reminder that we have more wealth on one finger than most of the world’s residents see their entire lives.”
 Around 50 women have donated their wedding rings.
 But for many couples, the emotional value far outweighs the financial, which is why the act of this ‘ordinary’ Californian housewife is so extraordinary.

 The Platinum Ring Company was established to offer quality platinum wedding rings at discounted prices.
 We are able to offer such discounts because we have no costly premises and are able to keep our overheads low by dealing with the manufacturers directly.
 Having been in the retail jewellery business for over a decade, the products we offer represent classic examples of beautifully crafted, high quality rings, manufactured by the best, award winning British manufacturers.
 Ring our order helpline on 0800 055 6213.